Series · Hardening before AWS · Part 2 of 3 ← Part 1: Securing the application · Mobile banking app hardening · Part 3: Identity-first migration →

 | Secure update channels, code signing | MASVS-PLATFORM (P1) — secure use of platform features; MASVS-CODE — secure coding and verified build |

 We deliver against MASVS Level 2 as a minimum and the MASVS-RESILIENCE profile in full.
-This is the bar a Tier 1 bank in 2026 is being held to by counter-party assurance teams (international card schemes, correspondent banks) and is the bar that maps cleanly to the CIS Controls v8 mobile-application provisions and the NIST Risk Management Framework application-tier expectations.
+This is the bar a Tier 1 bank in 2026 is being held to by counter-party assurance teams — international card schemes, correspondent banks.
+CIS Controls v8 mobile-application provisions map cleanly here too, alongside the NIST Risk Management Framework application-tier expectations.

 We do not publish a new release of a Nigerian Tier 1 banking app to the Play Store or App Store without the following sixteen items verified, signed off, and archived: